 - Transition 15% of the TRU truck fleet per year to zero emission TRUs.
 The fleet count for compliance includes not only vehicles domiciled in California but also TRUs that travel to California.
 All TRU trucks must be zero emission by December 31, 2029.
 For example, a fleet of 100 TRU trucks transitioning from diesel-powered to zero-emission TRUs would convert to at least 15 zero-emission TRUs starting on December 31, 2023, and 15 more units per year.
-Zero emission TRUs in their fleet would increase until reaching 100% zero emission in 2029. - Expanded TRU reporting and compliance labels.
-Each operating fleet must register all TRUS, including trailer TRUs in CARB's ARBER portal.
-Owners must install new compliance labels to their TRU, which CARB will provide following successful registration. - NOTE: Fees are currently under an injunction due to legal challenges so I have removed references to these.
+Zero emission TRUs in their fleet would increase until reaching 100% zero emission in 2029. - Expanded TRU reporting, operating fees, and compliance labels.
+Each operating fleet must register all TRUs, including trailer TRUs, with CARB.
+Beginning December 31, 2023, CARB will assess and collect fees from owner/operators of TRUs every three years, and owner/operators must install new compliance labels to their TRU, which CARB will provide. - Register and keep all refrigerated equipment operating in California up-to-date in the CARB ARBER database.